About JSON Formatter

 Convert to other formats.
 Format → JSON to CSV for spreadsheets, JSON to TypeScript for type-safe consumption, or YAML ↔ JSON for IaC tools.

 JSONLint was the canonical online formatter for a decade.
-It still works, but it round-trips your data through a server, ships ads inside the workspace, and chokes on payloads above a few megabytes.
-TypeParser’s formatter solves all three: local-only, ad-free workspace, and worker-streaming for large files.
-Same RFC 8259 contract — without the friction.
+It still works, but it round-trips your data through a server, ships ads inside the workspace, and struggles above a few megabytes.
+TypeParser’s formatter solves all three: local-only parsing, an ad-free workspace, and Web-Worker streaming for files up to about 50 MB — with a tree view and JSON Path picker on top.
+Same RFC 8259 contract, without the friction.

 Frequently asked questions